 12.1 The Platform (including, for the avoidance of doubt and without limitation, each individual component of the Platform), the Slerp Platform Data, the Slerp Platform Documentation and the subject matter of, existence of and all terms (whether non-binding or binding) of the Agreement are confidential to the Parties and their advisers (“Confidential Information”).
 During the Term of the Agreement and thereafter, each Party undertakes that it will keep confidential and not use or disclose to any person, except to its professional representatives or as may be required by law or any legal or regulatory authority, any Confidential Information or any other information of a confidential nature concerning the business or affairs of the other Party which may have or may in the future come to its knowledge, unless that information is public knowledge or already known to such Party at the time of disclosure, or subsequently becomes public knowledge other than by breach of the Agreement, or subsequently comes lawfully into the possession of such Party from a third party.
 Each Party shall use its reasonable endeavours to prevent the unauthorised disclosure of any such information.

-13.1 Notwithstanding this Agreement with Slerp, the Partner will not, during the Term, use or enter into any agreement for the provision of delivery services with any provider of a Direct Ordering Platform.
-Subject to clause 14.2, this clause does not prevent the Partner from entering Into agreements for the provision of services with Marketplace Aggregators.
+13.1 Notwithstanding this Agreement with Slerp, the Partner will not, during the Term, use or enter into any agreement for the provision of direct-to-consumer online ordering with any provider of a Direct Ordering Platform, other than those specified as excluded within the Partner Agreement.
+Subject to clause 14.2, this clause does not prevent the Partner from entering Into agreements for the provision of services with Marketplace Aggregators or POS providers.

 14.1 Notwithstanding any other provision in the Agreement, a person who is not a Party to the Agreement has no right under the Contracts (Rights of Third Parties) Act 1999 to rely upon or enforce any term of the Agreement.
 Nothing in the Agreement shall affect any right or remedy of a third party which exists or is available apart from that Act.